CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp timers route-advertisement</h>

-Configures the delay to insert before advertising the new results to a peer after making a new best path decision for a prefix.
+Configures the delay to insert before advertising the new results to a neighbor after making a new best path decision for a prefix.
 This delay rate limits the number of changes advertised to downstream peers and lowers processing requirements by slowing down convergence.
 You can set a value between 1 and 600 or `none`.
 The default value is 0 for both eBGP and iBGP sessions, which allows for fast convergence.

 ### Command Syntax